OWASP/www-chapter-brisbane/index.md

 ## Chapter Meetings
 Details of OWASP Brisbane chapter meetings will be posted on our meetup page.

-We are finally back in action, and have an IRL meetup at the end of the month!
+We are finally back in action, and while we were on the brink of having an IRL meetup, the lockdown has forced us back on to video conferencing!

 {% include chapter_events.html group=page.meetup-group %}